No, it is not recommended to do outpatient alcohol rehab completely by yourself. Having support and accountability is important in recovery.

 One benefit of inpatient alcohol rehab is that you always have access to trained staff, counselors, doctors, and peers who can help you, check on your progress, and step in if you have a relapse or a crisis.
 40% – 60% of addicts will relapse within one year.

 In outpatient alcohol rehab, you are mostly on your own, and your family, friends, or other sources may not be able to help you enough.
-This can make you feel alone, cut off, and overpowered by the process of getting better.
+That can make you feel alone, cut off, and overpowered by the process of getting better.

 Presence of Alcohol And Triggers at Home